redplane/ApiMultipartFormFormatter/miscellaneous/multipart-formdata-my-get/README.md

 ### WEB API 2 implementation:
 To use this custom media format in your WEB API 2 project.
 Please following these steps:

- * Install the lastest nuget package by using command `Install-Package ApiMultipartFormDataFormatter`.
+ * Install the lastest nuget package by using command `Install-Package ApiMultipartFormDataFormatter` or find it on [nuget.org](https://www.nuget.org/packages/ApiMultipartFormDataFormatter/)
  * Open WebApiConfig.cs file and add the following command: `config.Formatters.Add(new MultipartFormDataFormatter());`

  	**WebApiConfig.cs:**